 After you successfully complete this course, you will be awarded with a St John Ambulance Cymru AED certificate which is valid for 3 years.
 After this, you should take the course again to refresh your skills.

-When it comes to defibrillator training, St John Ambulance Cymru is the leading training provider in Wales.
-In the UK, St John Ambulance is one of the voluntary aid societies (VAS) who are recognised by the Health & Safety Executive (HSE) as standard setters for first aid training in accordance with the Health and Safety (First Aid) regulations 1981.
-We don't require external accreditation through an Awarding Organisation.
+St John Ambulance Cymru is a trusted and leading training provider in Wales.
+In the UK, St John Ambulance is one of the Voluntary Aid Societies (VAS) recognised by the Health and Safety Executive (HSE) as standard setters for first aid training, in accordance with the Health and Safety (First Aid) Regulations 1981.
+We do not require external accreditation through an awarding organisation.

-After you successfully complete this automatic external defibrillator course you will receive a certificate which will be valid for 3 years.
+After you successfully complete our Automated External Defibrillator course you will receive a certificate which will be valid for 3 years.
 After this you would need to take the course again to remain certified.

-After this course you will know how to use a defibrillator.
-To be a qualified first aider for your workplace, you will need to take our First Aid at Work 3-Day Course.
-This provides an in depth look at many first aid emergencies that could happen in the workplace.
-As part of this training you will learn how to use an AED in first aid.
+By the end of this course, you will know how to use a defibrillator.
+To become a qualified first aider in your workplace, you will need to complete our First Aid at Work 3-Day Course.
+It covers a range of workplace first aid emergencies and how to respond to them.
+As part of the training, you will also learn how to use an AED.

 There is currently no specific law requiring there to be a defibrillator in a place of work.
 However, it is a vital first aid tool that can mean the difference between life and death.
 Employers are required to provide adequate first aid equipment and facilities if an employee becomes injured or ill at work.
 This is mandated by the Health and Safety (First-Aid) Regulations 1981.
 The designated first aider must do a first aid risk assessment in order to identify what is needed.
 This may include an onsite AED.

-We offer defibrillator training across Wales.
+We offer the Automated External Defibrillator course at our training centres across Wales.
 Find a training course near you using our course finder tool, or contact our customer service team.
+Call 0300 201 1999 or email [email protected] today.

 What is covered on our AED course?

-Familiarisation of AED and contents including defibrillator pads
+Familiarisation with AEDs and their contents, including defibrillator pads

 Cardiac arrest